 Check out the Triathlon wet suit we use and recommended (Amazon link)

 Check the video below for a more comprehensive guide on how to pick a triathlon wetsuit,

 Should One Wear a Wetsuit for the First Triathlon Race ?

 Should is a big word here.
-The only time one should wear a wetsuit in triathlon is when in some cases, the organizers mandate it in the event the water temperature is too low.
-Also, wetsuits are not allowed in races where the water temperature exceed 25.5-degree celsius (Source)
+The only time one should wear a wetsuit in a triathlon is when in some cases, the organizers mandate it in the event the water temperature is too low.
+Also, wetsuits are not allowed in races where the water temperature exceeds 25.5-degree celsius (Source)

 While a wetsuit does make the swim leg a bit easier by providing warmth and buoyancy, every individual will have to make their own choice based on their preference and budget.